World of Hyatt card: Increased welcome offer of up to 5 Category 1-4 free night certs

-This card has a lot to offer for folks involved in the Hyatt program and five free certs is the best offer we’ve seen in quite some time.
-However, if you’re just looking for Hyatt points, don’t forget about the better offers on the Chase Ink Business Preferred and Ink Business Unlimited cards, as Hyatt is a 1-1 transfer partner with Chase Ultimate Rewards.
+This card has a lot to offer for folks involved in the Hyatt program, and five free night certs are the best offer we’ve seen in quite some time.
+However, if you’re just looking for Hyatt points, don’t forget about the better offers on the Chase Sapphire Preferred®, Ink Business Preferred, and Ink Business Unlimited cards, as Hyatt is a 1-1 transfer partner with Chase Ultimate Rewards.

 a close up of a card